arainho/makefile.sec/README.md

 ## Let's pipeline it!

-Next, we have dedicated entries for CI-CI pipelines definitions available.
+Next, we have entries for CI-CI pipelines definitions available.

 | Name | Instructions Status |
 | ---- | ------------------- |